 The cool thing about this study though, is that they looked at muscle stiffness of both the infraspinatus and teres minor using ultrasound.
 Both of these muscles make up what is known as the “posterior cuff.”
 It is the posterior cuff, in addition to the posterior shoulder capsule, which contributes to deficits in posterior shoulder mobility.

-Moral of the story, if you’re a baseball player, try the side-lying horizontal adduction instead of the sleeper stretch to stretch your posterior shoulder!
+The moral of the story, if you’re a baseball player, try the side-lying horizontal adduction instead of the sleeper stretch to stretch your posterior shoulder!
+Check out The Ultimate Shoulder Warmup!

 Posterior Shoulder Soft Tissue Mobility Drills